tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 ```
         unsafeSsl: "true"
 ```
-in the ScaledObject configuration, but earlier releases had some issues with this.
+in the ScaledObject configuration, but earlier releases had some issues using this setting.

 ### Building the ACE app